ben-manes/gradle-versions-plugin/README.md

 Gradle updates are checked for on the `current`, `release-candidate` and `nightly` release channels.
 The plaintext report displays gradle updates as a separate category in breadcrumb style (excluding nightly builds).
-The xml and json reports include information about all three release channels, whether a release is considered an update with respect to the running (executing) gradle instance, whether an update check on on a release channel has failed, as well as a reason field explaining failures or missing information.
+The xml and json reports include information about all three release channels, whether a release is considered an update with respect to the running (executing) gradle instance, whether an update check on a release channel has failed, as well as a reason field explaining failures or missing information.
 The update check may be disabled using the `checkForGradleUpdate` flag.

 #### Multi-project build